Commonjava/indy/user/addons/autoprox/index.md

 #### Rule Browser

-In most deployments, it won't be all that simple to login to the AProx server and inspect your Autoprox templates directly.
-While you can get your own copy - and even branch and modify them - if you're using the [Revisions Data-Versioning Add-On](revisions-addon.html), it's often simpler to just go look at the templates (aka rules) through your AProx web UI's Autoprox Rule Browser, located under the `More > AutoProx Rules` menu at the top.
+In most deployments, it won't be all that simple to login to the Indy server and inspect your Autoprox templates directly.
+While you can get your own copy - and even branch and modify them - if you're using the [Revisions Data-Versioning Add-On](revisions-addon.html), it's often simpler to just go look at the templates (aka rules) through your Indy web UI's Autoprox Rule Browser, located under the `More > AutoProx Rules` menu at the top.

 [![AutoProx Rule Browser Menu](grabs/autoprox-rule-browser-menu.png)](grabs/autoprox-rule-browser-menu.png)

-The rule browser gives you a selectable view of all the templates available on your AProx instance.
-Currently, this feature is restricted to read-only access, but a full CRUD-enabled version is [planned](https://github.com/Commonjava/aprox/issues/120).
+The rule browser gives you a selectable view of all the templates available on your Indy instance.
+Currently, this feature is restricted to read-only access, but a full CRUD-enabled version is [planned](https://github.com/Commonjava/indy/issues/120).

 [![AutoProx Rule Browser](grabs/autoprox-rule-browser.png)](grabs/autoprox-rule-browser.png)